vzool/docs/extensions/interfaces.md

 ## Introduction

 Interfaces are Directus' way of interacting with user data.
 An interface contains two parts: the actual Interface and a Readonly component.
-The Interface is the _thing_ the user uses to interact with and create data.
+The Interface is the _thing_ the user interacts with and uses to create and update data.
 Eg: a text-field, color picker, JSON editor, or WYSIWYG.
 These interfaces are primarily used on the edit page, but can also be used inside the filter, modals, or anywhere else.

 ## Files & Structure